Technology

 slides-taglines6

 We strongly believe that automatic code generators have a large role to play in the development of some of the most critical primitives used in deep learning.
 Performance obtained through MLIR-based automatic code generators can not only compete with but also surpass that achieved by expert hand-written and tuned libraries.
 The experimental plot below shows one scenario where significant improvements were obtained with defacto state-of-the-art vendor libraries on a state-of-the-art accelerator.
-Using an automatic code generation approach also allows teams developing and optimizing libraries for deep learning models to be more productive while achieving close to theoretical machine peak performance.
+Using an automatic code generation approach also allows teams to develop and optimize libraries for deep learning models to be more productive while achieving close-to theoretical machine peak performance.

 Expertise